20 Best Day Trips from Sedona, Arizona (+ Travel Tips!)

 Flagstaff

-Your trip to Arizona will get more colors once you visit places in Flagstaff like the Museum of Northern Arizona, the downtown area with its shops and bars, Flagstaff Extreme Adventure Course, and more.
+Your trip to Arizona will get more colors once you visit places in Flagstaff like the Museum of Northern Arizona, the downtown area with its shops and bars, the Flagstaff Extreme Adventure Course, and more.

 In case your getaway goal is to spend as much time in nature as possible, then be sure to check out either the Arboretum at Flagstaff, which has more than 700 species of trees and flowers, or Coconino National Forest with famous red rock canyons.